Which one is better, Linux Mint or Ubuntu?

 What do you say?
 Mint or Ubuntu?

-Keep in mind that it is not a hate post against Ubuntu.
+Keep in mind that we do not recommend against Ubuntu here.
 I am a great fan of Ubuntu.
-Personally, I have never liked Cinnamon interface.
+Personally, I have never liked the Cinnamon interface.
 It’s just too dull for me.
 I prefer the user experience on Ubuntu.

 It’s just that Linux Mint seems to be a better option than Ubuntu for an absolute beginner to Linux.
 Considering that Cinnamon has an interface like Windows, it may also be a factor when choosing between Ubuntu and Linux Mint.
 Of course, you can also check out some windows-like distributions in that case.